Racing “Prize Money” : Contingency Prizes can cover much of a season’s expenses

 Contingency prizes reward those up at the top more than anyone else, and they are typically the ones that are already spending the big bucks.
 However, even if you aren’t finishing super high there is often enough of the pie to seriously cut down your consumable costs throughout the season.

 *So I mention there is $0 prize money for club racing.
 That is not entirely true.
-Some classes get some extraordinary attention at championship races, this year’s 2018 NASA Championship Spec Miata race, dubbed the “Toyo Tire Classic” boasted a previously unheard-of prize.
-“The Largest prize in club racing history”, with nearly $80,000 awarded to the winner (not including a lot more in other contingency prizes)
+Some classes get some extraordinary attention at championship races, the 2018 NASA Championship Spec Miata race, dubbed the “Toyo Tire Classic” boasted a previously unheard-of prize.
+“The Largest prize in club racing history”, with nearly $80,000 awarded to the winner (not including a lot more in other contingency prizes).
+Note: 2019 prize was not nearly that large.